itucsdb1602/itucsdb1602/docs/worksharing.rst

       - Each Comment section, like button is appeared below
       - Add, Delete and Update Pages for Tag and Post
       - Drop-down Lists for Referenced Tables

+* **Samet Yılmaz, 040100051**

+   + *Tables*

+      - Keywords
+      - Post_keywords
+      - User_subs

+   + *Database Operations*

+      - List, Add, Delete,Search and Update Operations for Keywords
+      - Reference to Tags Tables in Keywords table
+      - List, Add, Delete and Update Operations for Post Table
+      - Reference to Keywords and Posts in Post Keywords Table
+      - List, Add, Delete and Update Operations for pLikes relaion

+   + *Interface Operations*

+      - Keywords Operations Page
+      - Each Keywords adding updating and deleting operations
+      - Add, Delete and Update Pages for Keywords and Post_keywords.